ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Link to download `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_

-On the cluster, you can use the central comp version of conda.
+On the cluster, you can use the version of conda provided by the Central Comp team.
 This is simplest and recommended.
 To do this, log into the cluster and then enter the code :code:`/ihme/code/central_comp/miniconda/bin/conda init`.
 This adds information on how to access conda to your bashrc file.
 You will need to restart the terminal for the